-On December 18, 2018 I submitted a FOIA request to the Federal Energy Regulatory Commission (FERC), Request FOIA-2019-19.
-I subsequently filed an amended FOIA request on January 4, 2019.
-The original and amended requests are attached hereto as Exhibit A.4
+On August 3, 2019 I submitted a FOIA request to the Federal Energy Regulatory Commission (FERC), which FERC identified as FOIA-2019-0099.4 The FOIA request is attached hereto as Exhibit A. On September 17, 2019 FERC denied my FOIA request in its entirety.
+The FERC determination letter is attached hereto as Exhibit B.